MMACS11DC1-2025/class-exercises-MarkoTrajkovic/4.4/README.md

 decreasing by 0.75 every recursion), it will print the amount recursions and return 0, exiting the loop.
 Outside of the base case but inside the function, i called the function so it would repeat itself until the base case is met.
 The last thing i did was call the function outside of the function to kick off the first recursion after all the input from the user was collected.

+TESTING + DOCUMENTATION:
+I tested the size of the shape by running the code 5 times to see if the pattern got bigger every increase of the desired size.
+I did the same with the color, testing all 5 of the avilable colors to see if they visually changed.
+I tested the number of recursions my setting size to a constant divisible by 10, and doing easy math to check if the function worked.
+Since the size decreased by 0.75, there should be 1.25 more recurions than the size.
+I tested the size to be 30 and got